katyml/GW-Bootcamp-Project-1/README.md

 - _TODO: What is the main advantage of automating configuration with Ansible?_

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
+- Install docker.io
-- ...
+- Download
 - ...

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.